Adding an external domain means that you can manage your DNS through a 3rd party solution.

 - Use as default domain? - Enable this if you want this to be the default domain for this site.

-When you are ready, click "Add domain" to submit the new domain.
+When you are ready, click the blue "Add domain" button.

 Step 3: Add SSL Record To Your Registrar

-Once your domain has finished creating in the system, it's status will change to "Ownership Verification Pending" which means it is now ready.
+Once your domain is ready, the status will change to "Ownership Verification Pending".

 Next, click the name of the newly added domain from within the "domains" tab where you will be provided with a CNAME record unique to your site.

 Add the unique CNAME record to your registrar to verify ownership, generate an SSL certificate and automatically apply it to your site during the next step.